rails-inspire-django/django-viewcomponent/docs/source/preview.md

 ## Override Template

-In some cases, you might need to render HTML code which need work with CSS and JS.
+In some cases, you might need to render HTML code which need work with your own CSS and JS.
 You can override the `preview` template to include them.

 Create *django_viewcomponent/preview.html* in the project `templates` directory